 There are several tactics to boost your CTR while crafting your emails.
 For example, you could embed links in strategic spots and include eye-catching and unmistakable CTA tabs that receivers can click to redeem their offer.

 CTR is usually lower compared to open rates.
-The average CTR for campaigns is pegged at a little above 4%.
+The average CTR for email campaigns is pegged at a just over 11% but in particular industries it can go lower than 4%.

 3. Conversion rate